braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/customizing_styles.md

 You will configure and use `BrazeUI/BrazeContentCardsUI` to display Content Cards to your users.
 Create the Content Cards [view controller]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/content_cards/integration#content-cards-ui-integration) using the `braze` instance.

-Depending on the type of Content Card, the `BrazeUI` module defaults to one of the cells below for display:
+Depending on the type of Content Card, the `BrazeUI` module displays one of the different cell types by default.

-* `ClassicCell`

-* `ClassicImageCell`

-* `BannerCell`

-* `CaptionedImageCell`

-* `Control`

 The Content Cards view controller allows you to customize the appearance and behavior of all cells via the [`BrazeContentCardUI.ViewController.Attributes`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazeui/brazecontentcardui/viewcontroller/attributes-swift.struct) struct.
 Configuring Content Cards using `Attributes` is the simplest option, allowing you to launch your Content Cards UI with minimal setup.

 > Customization via `Attributes` is only available in Swift.